Who do I call if I have questions?

 Can I change my health plan after the enrollment period ends?

 You will be in the health plan you have chosen for one year.
 You will have a chance to change plans again each year.
 There are a few reasons that you can change plans in the middle of the year.
 To change in the middle of the year you need to have what is called a “good cause” reason to change.
 For more information, you can look at this list of common questions about this topic.

 Managed care is a way of providing health care and long-term services and supports through a health plan.
 In a health plan, a group of providers offers health care services and community long-term services and supports.
 Under managed care, your services are coordinated by your primary care doctor and a service coordinator.

-Unless you are a person with an intellectual or developmental disability, all of the services covered through your medical card, including in-home and nursing home services are being coordinated and paid for by one of three KanCare health plans also known as managed care organizations (MCO).
+All of the services covered through your medical card, including in-home and nursing home services are being coordinated and paid for by one of three KanCare health plans also known as managed care organizations (MCO).
 These KanCare health plans are Amerigroup, United HealthCare and Sunflower State Health Plan.

 When did KanCare begin?

 Can I change doctors?